 - B.A.
 University of Wisconsin at Oshkosh, 1989

 Sandra Simpson joined the law faculty as an Assistant Professor of Legal Research and Writing in August 2007 and was promoted to Associate Professor in August of 2012.
+Dean Simpson was promoted to Associate Dean for Academic Affairs in June of 2013.
 Prior to joining the law faculty at Gonzaga Law School, she spent three years teaching at Whitworth University in Spokane, Washington.
-Before entering the teaching field, Professor Simpson spent two years in general practice in Iowa City, Iowa, and five years as an employment defense litigator for Workland and Witherspoon, P.L.L.C., in Spokane, Washington.
+Before entering the teaching field, Dean Simpson spent two years in general practice in Iowa City, Iowa, and five years as an employment defense litigator for Workland and Witherspoon, P.L.L.C., in Spokane, Washington.

-In addition to teaching, Professor Simpson is actively pursuing her passion and commitment to respecting all human life from conception to natural death.
+In addition to teaching, Dean Simpson is actively pursuing her passion and commitment to respecting all human life from conception to natural death.
 To this end, she has published articles in the area of the death penalty and protecting caregivers in the workplace.
-As a contributing faculty member to the Institute for Law Teaching and Learning, Professor Simpson also researches, publishes, and speaks in the area of assessment and teaching
+As a co-director for the Institute for Law Teaching and Learning, Dean Simpson also researches, publishes, and speaks in the area of assessment and teaching pedagogy.

 - Everyone Else is Doing it; Why Can’t We, Texas Wesleyan School of Law Justice Conference, March 2012